 - Wrong credit limit or paid balance amounts.

-So how can you root out these errors?
-It’s going to take a very close reading of your report.
 Your credit repair to-do list should, at the least, include the following:

 - Making sure your personal information is all correct and your file isn’t mixed with someone else who shares a similar name.

 - Taking a fine-tooth comb to your account information, specifically looking at: